1994 NCAA Division I-A football season: Bowl Coalition No. 1 and No. 2

 The Bowl Coalition did not include the Big 10 and Pacific-10 conferences, whose champions played in the Rose Bowl.
-Penn State, which was ranked No. 1 in the Oct 18 and Oct 25 polls, and No. 2 for the remainder of the season, finished the regular season 11–0–0 and played in the Rose Bowl as the champion of the Big Ten.
+Penn State, which was ranked No. 1 in the October 18 and October 25 polls, and No. 2 for the remainder of the season, finished the regular season 11–0–0 and played in the Rose Bowl as the champion of the Big Ten.